 Wouldn’t you know that somebody has come up with chocolate baci di dama with white filling?
 They’d make perfect dollhouse Whoopie Pies.
 But we’ll stick with the traditional version, that kiss of hazelnuts and chocolate.
 (See also Hazelnut Biscotti Dipped in Chocolate for more on this match made in heaven.)

 - ¾ cup toasted hazelnuts, partially skinned, available from Trader Joe’s*

 - Preheat oven to 325°.
 Line two cookie sheets with parchment paper, sticking it to the sheets with a dab of vegetable oil.
 Line the bottom of an 8-inch square baking pan with parchment paper (no oil needed).

-- In a food processor, grind roasted hazelnuts with the flour, sugar and salt until the nuts get very fine, about 20-25 seconds.
+- In a food processor, grind roasted hazelnuts with the flour and sugar until the nuts get very fine, about 20-25 seconds.
 (Make sure to grind hazelnuts finely or the dough may get too crumbly and not hold together.)
-Add butter and pulse about 20-25 times until the mixture just comes together into a dough.
+Add butter and pulse until the mixture just comes together into a dough.

 - Roll each piece into a ball and place 32 balls onto each cookie sheet.

 - Bake one sheet at a time on the center rack.
 Cookies are done when they look dry and smell done, about 20 minutes.
 Rotate sheet on rack after about 10 minutes.